 The police may ask questions regarding each person’s contact information, insurance information, involvement in the accident, and more.
 The information the officers collect will play a role in their determination of who was at fault.
 However, the police’s determination is not dispositive as to how your case will conclude.

 What Happens If the Other Driver Does Not Have Insurance?

 You may still be able to receive compensation if the other driver involved in your car accident doesn’t have insurance.
 One option is to look at the terms of your own car insurance policy.
 Texas offers drivers the option to purchase Uninsured Motorist (UM) coverage as well as Personal Injury Protection (PIP) coverage.

 These insurance alternatives offer financial relief if you’re involved in an accident with an uninsured driver.

-You should also reach out to us if you have been involved in an accident with an uninsured driver or another similar situation where your course of action might be unclear, such as a hit-and-run accident.
+You should also reach out to us if you have been involved in a rear-end crash with an uninsured driver or another similar situation where your course of action might be unclear, such as a hit-and-run accident.
 We can conduct an internal investigation into your case to identify the cause and extent of your damages.